Sivapriyajl/customer-churn-analysis-and-prediction/README.md

 ### Source
 Publically available telecom customer churn Kaggle dataset in csv format.( https://www.kaggle.com/datasets/alfathterry/telco-customer-churn-11-1-3/data )
 The dataset has approximately 7,043 rows and 50 columns, with each row representing an individual customer.
+### Data Cleaning and Preprocessing
+Dropped some of the columns which are irrelevant and not needed for analysis and prediction.
+Missing values in categorical column Internet Type is replaced with 'No', in column churn category missing values are replaced with 'Other' and in churn reasons with 'Don't Know'.